OpenAgenda/wordpress/readme.txt

 6. In the *Customizer*, a new panel is available to house various display settings.
 7. Enjoy !

+== Upgrade Notice ==

+= 3.0.0 =
+This version contains new updated templates.
+If you experience issues on the front end, check the _Use legacy templates_ checkbox in the settings page.

+* Improvement : Complete overhaul of frontend templates
+* Improvement : Added template tags for accessibility and age fields
+* Improvement : Updated React Filters JS

 == Changelog ==

+= 3.0.0 =
+* Improvement : Complete overhaul of frontend templates
+* Improvement : Added template tags for accessibility and age fields
+* Improvement : Updated React Filters JS

 = 2.14.1 =
 * Fix : Fixed initial map zoom